sarahramadan/ayah-detection/README.md

 #### 8.1 iOS

-Four steps are required to support the new recitation:

 * Edit `ElMohafez/sources/recitations.csv` to enable the recitation and to set its mediaType to 1 (images).
 * Add `/svg/output/encoded/RecitationData<ID>.tsv` to the project under